 One of the simplest methods to create a hexagonal sphere is to create a normal polygon sphere at whatever density suits your project, and apply a tiling hexagon material to the mesh.

-It’s probably not what you were hoping to create when you started this tutorial, but I thought it was worth throwing out the possibility.
-If polycount is an important factor in your project, you might want to consider handling the hexagon shape via a texture.
+This is probably not what you were hoping to create when you started this tutorial, but I thought it was worth throwing out the possibility.
+If polycount is an important factor in your project, you might consider handling the hexagon shape entirely via a tiling texture.

 Interestingly, this seems to be the solution Bungie used in Halo 3, and you can see some of the benefits and drawbacks in the placement of the hexagons.
 It wraps around well, but there is visible distortion and it doesn’t always line up.